This is an excellent, personal safari camp which we recommend without hesitation.

-The camp has calm and slightly less formal feel than some camps, and the team is relaxed and engaging.
-The guides are knowledgeable and have a good understanding of the needs of their clients, going that extra mile for a leopard sighting or that special sunset photograph.
+The camp has a calm and slightly less formal feel than some camps, and the team is relaxed and engaging.
+The guides here are knowledgeable and have a good understanding of the needs of their clients, going that extra mile for a leopard sighting or that special sunset photograph.

-There is flexible approach to activities which aims to avoid a regimented feel to game viewing, such as providing guests with the activities they want and at the time they wish.
+There is a flexible approach to activities which aims to avoid a regimented feel to game viewing, such as providing guests with the activities they want and at the time they wish.

 Kicheche Mara Camp provides a variety of opportunities to view the Mara's stunning wildlife either on game drives or on foot.
-Additionally, being outside of the National Reserve means guests can have greater access to the Maasai culture.
+Additionally, being outside the National Reserve means guests can have greater access to the Maasai culture.
 You can experience an authentic Maasai village with a cultural adviser on hand to answer questions and explain the inter-reliance of wildlife and communities.

 The 8 tents are very comfortable with an en-suite bathroom, rustic furniture and decorated with Maasai artwork.
 Outside hammocks and easy chairs make enjoying the views and wildlife that bit easier.

-Open: the camp is closed in April and May during the worst of the rains.
+Open:The camp is closed in April and May during the worst of the rains.

 Activities: Wildlife game drives are the main activity for most guests.
 These are flexible, so you might want to do a couple of trips a day (morning and afternoon/evening) or you might prefer to take a picnic and stay out longer.
 Game drives are in open-sided, open-roofed Land Cruisers, shared with other guests.
-(Exclusive use of a vehicle can eb requested, at extra cost).
+(Exclusive use of a vehicle can be requested, at extra cost).
 In addition to game drives you can take bush walks with an armed ranger.
 Should you want to extend your time out in the bush away from camp you could stay out in a fly camp (dome tents and a single bucket shower and toilet).
-This is however at extra cost and should be requested in advance.
+This is at extra cost and should be requested in advance.
 Visits to local Maasai villages are also offered if you are keen to find out about local culture.

-Facilities: You can charge cameras and videos etc at the charging station in the dining tent.
+Facilities:There is a comfy lounge with a selection of reference books, playing cards and board games.
+You can charge cameras and videos etc at the charging station in the dining tent.
 There is a bar.
 A laundry service is provided within the price.